zgameboyz/seattle-code-301d75/class-01/README.md

   - arrow functions
 - Gain an understanding of scope with arrow functions
 - Gain an understanding of context, scope, "this", and the "new" keyword
-- Gain an understanding of the core concepts of React and how to create a basic React application
 - Be able to create a basic React application using `create-react-app`
-- Understand component based architecture and be able to build a simple component based React appliction
+- Understand component based architecture and be able to build a simple component based React application

 ## Notes